-The attorneys of The Harman Firm, LLP are experienced in the various federal, state, and local laws that protect employees from discrimination based on their religion, including Title VII, New York State Human Rights Law, and New York City Human Rights Law
+The employment attorneys at The Harman Firm, LLP, are knowledgeable about the various federal, state, and local laws that protect employees from discrimination based on their religion—namely, Title VII of the Civil Rights Act of 1964, the New York State Human Rights Law (NYSHRL), and the New York City Human Rights Law (NYCHRL).

 Religious discrimination in the workplace can take two primary forms: disparate treatment and the failure to provide a reasonable accommodation for an employee’s religion.
 Religious disparate treatment claims follow the same analysis as discrimination based on race, gender, or any other protected category.
 An employer may not subject an employee to harassment—whether by a manager, coworker, and third party (like a customer or security guard)—based on religion.
 Nor may an employer take adverse action against an employee (such as termination, demotion, or discipline) because of the employee’s religious beliefs.

 Religious discrimination also includes an employer’s failure to provide a reasonable accommodation for an employee’s religious beliefs and related observances.
 Such accommodations may include an exemption in a uniform policy to allow the employee to wear certain religious garments (such as a yarmulke or a headscarf), groom themselves in a certain way (as in the case of a Sikh beard or Rastafarian dreadlocks), or be absent from work to observe a religious holiday.